rongpenl/twitter-stream/README.md

 1. Extensive Python programming knowledge but little Java knowledge.
 Can read Java code but not familiar with the tools/IDE, etc.
 2. Extensive Machine learning knowledge.
 3. Have experience working with Twitter API using `twarc` and `tweepy`.
+4. Some practical experience working with Docker.
-4. Some theoretical knowledge about distributed systems.API
+5. Some theoretical knowledge about distributed systems.
-5. Some practical experience with AWS EC2, S3, networking, etc.
+6. Some practical experience with AWS EC2, S3, networking, etc.

 Where I want to go: